snokamedia/chform-shortcode/README.md

 # Snoka Shortcode for CanadaHelps

-A plugin that adds a shortcode to embed CanadaHelps donation forms on your WordPress site.
-With support for URL parameters and automatic language selection, this plugin makes it easy to accept donations from your site visitors.
+Snoka Media's CanadaHelps donation shortcode plugin allows you to easily embed CanadaHelps donation forms on your WordPress site with support for URL parameters and automatic language selection.
+Display the form as a modal or embedded, and pre-fill the form with donation details using URL parameters.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/snoka)
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W1FDHVR)